SeleniumHQ/docs/index.rst

 Narrative Documentation
 =======================

-Narrative documentation in chapter form explaining how to use Selenium.
+Narrative documentation in chapter form explaining how to use Selenium in detail, from bottom up.

 .. toctree::
    :maxdepth: 2